react-navigation/react-navigation.github.io/versioned_docs/version-8.x/tab-view.md

 Style to apply to the active indicator.

+The default width of the indicator depends on the [`variant`](#variant):

+- With `variant="primary"` (default), the indicator matches the width of the tab's label & icon and is centered under the tab.
-The indicator takes the same width as the tab item by default.
-It can be customized in a few ways:
+- With `variant="secondary"`, the indicator spans the full tab width.

+You can customize the indicator in a few ways:

-- To make it smaller by a certain amount, you can add a horizontal margin, e.g. `{ marginHorizontal: 10 }`.
+- To shrink it by a fixed amount, add a horizontal margin, e.g. `{ marginHorizontal: 10 }`.
-- Adding specific width will position the indicator at the left of the tab, e.g. `{ width: 20 }`.
+- To give it a specific width, set `width`, e.g. `{ width: 20 }`.
+By default this aligns the indicator to the start.
-- To center it in the tab when a custom width is specified, you can specify `margin` as `'auto'`, e.g. `{ width: 20, marginHorizontal: 'auto' }`.
+- To center a custom-width indicator inside the tab, set `margin` to `'auto'`, e.g. `{ width: 20, marginHorizontal: 'auto' }`.

-When the `tabStyle` has `width: 'auto'` and no explicit `width` is specified for the indicator, it is scaled to the width with `transform: [{ scaleX }]` for smooth animations.
-So specifying a `borderRadius` won't work as expected.
+- To make the corners rounded, pass `borderRadius`,`borderTopLeftRadius`, or `borderTopRightRadius` etc. as a number, e.g. `{ borderRadius: 10 }`.

 If you need more control, you can use [`renderIndicator`](#renderindicator) to render a custom indicator instead.